tmkim/mle-basic/README.txt

         ~ DONEDONE ~

     ** fix for weighted questions
-        .. changed "if" to "while" for making sure filter_qs is not empty
+        .. update "if" to "while" for making sure filter_qs is not empty ~ DONEDONE ~

+    ** fix for time display -> under 1hr shows as 12
+        .. update to 24hr display
+        ~ DONEDONE ~

     *** BUG ALERT *** AOUSE ***
     -- Baby start new exam with details